Faniche/PowerPush_discard/src/powerpush-server/README.md

-# PowerPush for linux server
+# PowerPush for linux tcpServer